 Yes, I sympathize with artists who are getting a raw deal because music companies are taking most of the profits of online sales.
 But you sleep in the bed you make, and I'm not going to cry over a contract that somebody else was foolish enough to sign.
 Musicians need to wake up, drop f#@%king recording companies altogether, take control of their own music, sell their own product directly using iTMS and other online/CD distribution methods, and then keep all the profits for their labors (which they deserve).
 So what if their sales drop, they would probably make more money in the long run because nobody would be taking the majority of the profits they would be earning.
 It's only a matter of time before our antiquated recording industry dies off, and if it means I'll be able to purchase entire albums online, I won't be sorry when they are gone.

 And in the "color me surprised department," I am really into the Pet Shop Boys album I just bought called Release.
-It's a radical departure from their usual synth-pop stuff and has some really nifty slow tunes on it... my favorites being Home and Dry, E-Mail, and The Night I Fell in Love (sure I can't relate to it, but it's all good!).
+It's a radical departure from their usual synth-pop stuff and has some really nifty slow tunes on it... my favorites being Home and Dry, E-Mail, and The Night I Fell in Love.
 As expected, Johnny Marr adds sublime texture with his masterful guitar accompaniment (making me miss The Smiths and Electronic all the more).
 I guess it's time I look into Johnny Marr and the Healers which, alas, is not available for purchase from the iTunes Music Store.
+What a surprise.

 To answer another question... the photo was taken by my new (and broken) camera, which I set on top of a stack of boxes, and then set for a 15 second delay.
 I too was astounded that I managed such a feat of dexterity so early in the morning.